Effect of higher-order interactions on noisy majority-rule dynamics with random group sizes: Introduction

 Classical results for MR provide the baseline against which noise and higher-order effects can be assessed: on complete graphs, the mean consensus time $T_{\mathrm{cons}}$ grows logarithmically with system size, and the exit probability approaches a step function in the thermodynamic limit~\cite{krapivsky2003dynamics,chen2005majority}.
-These benchmarks clarify what must change once independence is introduced and group sizes are allowed to vary.
-On higher-order structures with fixed hyperedge size, MR admits a drift-dominated, mean-field description with transport coefficients linked directly to microscopic group updates, in close agreement with simulations~\cite{noonan2021dynamics,lanchier2013stochastic,neuhauser2022consensus}.
-What remains lacking, however, is a systematic account of noisy MR on hypergraphs with random hyperedge sizes: how an agent-level independence mechanism interacts with an empirically broad $P(n)$ to set ordering thresholds $q_c(P)$, organize relaxation, and reshape exit probabilities in socially heterogeneous environments~\cite{patania2017shape,benson2016higher,benson2018simplicial,roh2023growing,mercier2019majority}.
+These benchmarks clarify what must change once a biased external field is introduced and group sizes are allowed to vary.
+What remains lacking, however, is a systematic account of noisy MR on hypergraphs with random hyperedge sizes: how a field-driven group update interacts with an empirically broad $P(n)$ to set the symmetric ordering threshold $q_c(P)$ at $p=1/2$, and, more generally, how it organizes relaxation, bias-selected attractors, and exit probabilities away from the symmetric point in socially heterogeneous environments~\cite{patania2017shape,benson2016higher,benson2018simplicial,roh2023growing,mercier2019majority}.

-To close this gap, we develop a unified formulation of noisy majority rule on hypergraphs in which, at each update, a group size $n$ is drawn from a prescribed distribution $P(n)$; with probability $1-q$, the $n$ agents conform to their local majority, while with probability $q$, they update independently, each adopting state $+1$ with probability $p$ and $-1$ with probability $1-p$.
-Here $q$ denotes an independence probability, distinct from the $q$ parameter in the $q$-voter model, where a related independence mechanism has been analyzed in our previous work~\cite{muslim2025ordering}.
-We retain the explicit $P(n)$ dependence throughout and combine a mean-field drift--diffusion perspective with Monte Carlo studies on annealed hypergraph ensembles.
-This framework links microscopic group sampling and independence to macroscopic observables, e.g., consensus times, disordering times, and exit probabilities, while postponing model-specific technicalities and detailed results to the subsequent sections.
+To close this gap, we develop a unified formulation of noisy majority rule on annealed hypergraphs with random group sizes.
+At each update, a group size $n$ is drawn from a prescribed distribution $P(n)$, after which $n$ distinct agents are selected uniformly at random from the population without replacement.
+The selected hyperedge then undergoes either a local majority-rule update or a collective field-driven update controlled by the parameters $q$ and $p$.
+We retain the explicit $P(n)$ dependence throughout and combine a mean-field (MF) drift--diffusion theory with Monte Carlo (MC) simulations.
+We focus on the symmetric ordering threshold $q_c(P)$ at $p=1/2$, the consensus and disordering time scales, and the exit probability in the pure majority-rule limit.
+This framework links microscopic group-size heterogeneity to macroscopic ordering, relaxation, and first-passage behavior in noisy higher-order opinion dynamics.